 Once it is published, you will get a URL that other people can use to download your Project.
 The link is available in the

-Currently, free accounts are limited to 25GB of total storage.
-You may experience long sync times for large Projects, as uploading and downloading data can be dependent on your internet connection
+Currently, free accounts are limited to 5GB of storage.
+If you need more capacity, visit our pricing page.
+You may experience long sync times for large Projects, as uploading and downloading data is dependent on your internet connection.

-Currently, you can only add Collaborators individually, but in the future you'll be able to create Teams and apply more granular permisssions.
+Currently, you can only add Collaborators individually, but in the future you'll be able to create Teams and apply more granular permissions.

 To add a Collaborator: